• Skip to primary navigation

 Instructions

-1. Slice off the tops and bottoms of the radishes, then thinly slice them.
+1. Slice off the tops and root ends of the radishes, then thinly slice them.

 2. Next, add the radishes to a glass jar with any flavor components you're using.

-3. Add the vinegar, water, salt, and maple syrup/sugar to a small pot.
+3. Add the vinegar, water, salt, and sugar to a small saucepan.

 4. Bring to a boil, then reduce to a simmer and stir to dissolve the salt and sugar.
-This will take about 3-5 minutes, once dissolved remove from heat.
+This may take about 3-5 minutes, once dissolved remove from heat.

 5. Using a ladle pour the hot liquid into the jar with the radishes.